 There is a faction of cyclists in Edmonton that believe Edmonton needs much improvement, especially when it comes to commuting and safe sharing of roads.
-What I’d like to focus this article on, is the many positives of the Edmonton bike scene!
+We’ll focus here however, on the many positives of the Edmonton bike scene!

 10. The Argyll Velodrome

 This 333 meter concrete venue is open to the public to try for a mear $5, with bike and introductory etiquette briefing included.
 If you’re like me, you might be freaked out by the 33 degree slope on the end banks, and will need to gain trust that the bire tires could hold you up on the track.
 I soon got passed that and rolling around the oval became habitual.
 They say that the track is a safe place because there are no cars, no dogs or potholes, and your fellow cyclist are all given training instructions before riding.
 If this is your thing, there are scheduled practice times and a Thursday night track league.
 The clubhouse is well equipped with change rooms, espresso machine, couches and banquet area.
-The latest news circulating is that there is work being done to have a covered velodrome in Edmonton.
+The latest news is that a new covered velodrome will open in Coronation Park in 2026.